zeling595/tp/docs/UserGuide.md

 #### Deleting a booking : `deleteBooking`

 Deletes a booking in the booking book.
+You should search for the booking you want to edit first using `findBooking` and note its BOOKING_ID.

 Format: `deleteBooking bid/BOOKING_ID`